Reclaim Therapy

 What does LMFT mean?

 LMFT stands for Licensed Marriage and Family Therapist.
-I was trained as a Couple and Family Therapist, which means I was trained to think systemically and relationally.
+MFTs are trained to think systemically and relationally, even when seeing individual clients.
 Where other therapists may see the problem as existing within an individual, I see the problem as existing within a relational system.
-This means I'm most concerned with "the space in-between" people.
+This means I'm most concerned with "the space in-between" people and how we can adjust the system/relationship to help everyone feel better.

 STANDARD NOTICE